sentinel-official/docs/docs/validator-setup/README.md

 This guide is intended for anyone who wishes to contribute to the Sentinel Network by participating in the validation of transactions and blocks.

 Validators play a crucial role in maintaining the security and integrity of a network by verifying the authenticity of transactions and enforcing network rules and protocols.
 To participate in the network, validators are required to stake a certain amount of DVPN coins.
-Incentivized by the receipt of DVPN coins as rewards, validators are motivated to act honestly and ensure the network's security
+Incentivized by the receipt of DVPN coins as rewards, validators are motivated to act honestly and ensure the network's security.

 To operate as a Sentinel dVPN Validator, you need to set up a full node and create the validator transaction.